 You can access the Workday@OK mobile app from any device.
 The desktop version is cloud-based and can be accessed from anywhere.
 However, your single sign-on credentials are tied to your Office 365 account, so you may find it necessary to be connected to a state network or VPN.

 Workday supports the latest version of Chrome, Safari, Firefox, Microsoft Edge, and Internet Explorer across devices.

 Yes, Workday was fully vetted by our OMES Cyber Command team and is in use across the globe.
-In fact, to date, Workday has never experienced a major breech.
+In fact, to date, Workday has never experienced a major breach.